cameralense

 One potential problem unique to digital sensors is caused by the Bayer filter: ultrawide lenses generate rays that enter the sensor at extreme angles due to the large field of view.
 The Bayer filters may not perform the same way as it does for rays that enter at more moderate angles.
 As a result, there can be chromatic effects around the periphery of the image independent of any uncorrected transverse color aberration.

 Similarly, the huge front element generally makes the use of filters difficult or not possible.
-Aside from the increased size of the filter, there often is no place for a filter in front of the lens- some 3rd party filter makers (Coker, etc) have developed contraptions allowing the use of large square filters, and the old Nikkors have a slot in the rear of the lens.
+Aside from the increased size of the filter, there often is no place for a filter in front of the lens- some 3rd party filter makers (Coker, etc) have developed contraptions allowing the use of large square filters, and the old Nikkors have slot in the rear of the lens.
 Using polarizers will create a strong effect in the sky (whether this is good or bad depends on your point of view).
 Again, the smaller diameter lenses associated with rangefinder/mirrorless have more filter options.

 What’s new for SLR users is also true for other camera mounts: for C-mount cameras, for example, there are now 1.3mm focal length lenses with 135-degree field of view which are equivalent to the 10mm hyper wide.

 How low can the designers go?
 It’s unclear because I’m not sure how the front element scales with the focal length.
 Seeing how large the Nikkor 6mm/2.8 and Coastal Optics (Jenoptik) 7.45mm/2.8 front elements are gives some idea- just note that those are fisheye lenses, so the front element is quite a bit smaller than what would be required for a rectilinear lens of similar focal length.
-For comparison, the large format 60mm Hypergon has a 135-degree field of view, scaling this to a 35mm format gives a 7mm equivalent focal length- the 10mm hyper wide approaches the 60mm Hypergon in field of view, but provides improved throughput.
+For comparison, the large format 60mm Hypergon has a 135-degree field of view, scaling this to a 35mm format gives a 7mm equivalent focal length- the 10mm hyperwide approaches the 60mm Hypergon in field of view but provides improved throughput.

-In summary, the recent explosion of high-performance ultrawide lenses provides photographers a hugely expanded range of choices at the ‘other’ end of focal length.
+In summary, the recent explosion of high-performance ultrawide lenses provides photographers with a hugely expanded range of choices at the ‘other’ end of focal length.

 7 replies